aws-samples/eks-blueprints-for-terraform-workshop/content/030_base/070_argocd_basics/020-argocd-applicationset.md

 weight: 20
 ---

-### 1. ApplicationSet

-In the previous chapter, you deployed an application using an Application object.
-This application was deployed to the hub-cluster.
+In the previous chapter, you deployed an application using an ArgoCD Application object to the hub-cluster.
-To deploy the same application to the spoke-cluster, you would need to create another Application manually.
+To deploy the same application to the spoke-cluster, you would need to create another ArgoCD Application manually.

 ![With ApplicationSet](/static/images/without-applicationset.png)